Crusader-Boss/Java-Script-100Days/Day3/Notes3.md

 ## Const

-const is alltogether diffrent from var and let
+const is alltogether diffrent from var and let.
 --> const must be initialized during declaration unlike let and var.
 --> const can neither be updated nor redeclared.